OlesiaKubska/AICalendar/README.md

 # 📅 AI Calendar WebAPI

-AI Calendar is an ASP.NET Core WebAPI for managing personal calendar events.
-It supports Natural Language Prompts, multi-user scheduling, and LLM integration via MCP.
+**AI Calendar** is an ASP.NET Core WebAPI for managing personal calendar events.
+It supports natural language prompts, multi-user scheduling, and can integrate with LLMs via MCP.
+Backend is deployed on Render, frontend on GitHub Pages.

 ## 🚀 Features